TrevorShelby/Mao-Online/protocol.md

 }
 ```

 ##Card Groups
 Cards can be in one of two card groups: hands or piles.
 Cards can also be retrieved or put into the deck, however, the deck itself is not card group, rather it is something that randomly generates cards (this is to prevent card-counting clients).
 A client can view cards that are in their own hand (each client gets one), as well as how many cards are in everyone else's hands.
 Clients may move cards to and from their own hand, but not anyone else's.
 The other type of card group, piles, have their cards visible to all clients.
 The first pile is always the discard pile, a pile which no player owns.

 ##Accusation
 During play, one player may accuse another (or even themselves) of breaking a rule.
 Play cannot continue until the accusation has been settled (players can still talk to each other though).
 In order for an accusation to be settled, one of two things must happen.
 Either the accused player accepts the accusation, or the accusing playing cancels the accusation.

+##Winning and Rule-Writing
+A player wins a round of Mao by playing the last card from their hand.
+Once this is done, the player creates a new rule in secret, and a new round begins.

 #Actions